A snow-capped Mount Tarawera - taken from the look-out on Tarawera Rd, just before descending to the Landing

 No vehicle, no problem.
 Take a load off and prepare to be entertained by splashing down in a World War II amphibious craft, taking to the sky (helicopter, floatplane?) or cruising the streets with one arm, bent at the elbow, casually hanging out the window.
 Ha, ha.

-See more with a selection of tours I've put together on my Viator partner page.
+See more with a selection of tours I've put together with Get Your Guide.

 From the Information Centre in Rotorua, head south on Fenton St until you get to the major set of lights with the bright yellow Pak 'n' Save supermarket on one corner and McDonalds on another.